San Mateo Adult Ed Classes

 Email: ihb146 AT eskimo DOT com

-The key to your success finding your ancestors is history and economics.
+The key to your success in finding your ancestors is creating a personal timeline then matching it with a historic timeline, knowing religious connections, and the economics of the time.
 If you don't know what was going on in a particular country at a particular time, you won't know where to look for records about your ancestors.
-Bring a thumb-drive to class to download the handouts.

 At each class, Inge provides very detailed handouts on how to research your ancestors and provides a thumb drive with genealogical records from around the world including European